truillet/upssitech/SRI/3A/HMI_Perspectives/README.md

   * Prepare the final presentation in which must be shown and justified the technical characteritics of the prototype (slideshow + video teaser)

 * **Class 6**:
-  * Presnetation aof the answer to the CFP
+  * Presentation aof the answer to the CFP

 <!--
 ### [Situation](https://github.com/truillet/upssitech/blob/master/SRI/1A/HMI_Perspectives/documents/HMI_Situation.pdf)